M Winkworth (LON:WINK) Shares Gap Up to $127.50

 The firm has a market capitalization of $16.24 million and a PE ratio of 13.44.
 The company has a debt-to-equity ratio of 5.69, a quick ratio of 3.09 and a current ratio of 3.09.
 The company’s fifty day moving average price is GBX 133 and its two-hundred day moving average price is GBX 128.

-The business also recently disclosed a dividend, which will be paid on Thursday, November 19th.
-Stockholders of record on Thursday, October 22nd will be issued a dividend of GBX 1.80 ($0.02) per share.
+The firm also recently declared a dividend, which will be paid on Thursday, November 19th.
+Investors of record on Thursday, October 22nd will be issued a GBX 1.80 ($0.02) dividend.
 This is a positive change from M Winkworth’s previous dividend of $1.40.
-This represents a dividend yield of 1.41%.
-The ex-dividend date of this dividend is Thursday, October 22nd.
-M Winkworth’s dividend payout ratio is presently 75.27%.
+The ex-dividend date is Thursday, October 22nd.
+This represents a yield of 1.41%.
+M Winkworth’s dividend payout ratio (DPR) is presently 75.27%.

 About M Winkworth (LON:WINK)